designmynight/designmynight-developers/site/content/collins/general-enquiry-form/index.md

 |Pick One|`enquiry_details[key]`||
 |Pick Multiple| `enquiry_details[key][]`|Collins user will need to let you know the exact values they have set for the multiple options so you can map to the correct values.
 Please note that these are case-sensitive|

-where `key` is the **Field Name** of the Enquiry Field that you have create and passed on to your developer.
+where `key` is the **Field Name** of the Enquiry Field that you have been sent from your Collins Account Manager.

 **Example for web developers:**